ToastyBoyPro/BUILDING-A-NETWORK-Packet-Tracer---Create-a-Simple-Network/README.md

 2. Change the display names of the network devices in the Config tab to: PC, Laptop, and Cable Modem.

 > A **cable modem** is a hardware device that allows communications with an Internet Service Provider (ISP).
-The coaxial cable from the ISP is connected to the cable modem, and an Ethernet cable from the local network is also connected.
+The coaxial cable from the ISP is connected to the cable modem, which is connected to the local network through an ethernet cable.
 The cable modem converts the coaxial connection to an Ethernet connection.

 3. Add the physical cabling between devices on the workspace.